SethGibson/Circumstellar/README.md

 # Circumstellar

-An interactive journey beyond the Event Horizon...
+# An interactive journey beyond the Event Horizon...

+For now, this should build and run against any recent (>=0.9.0) version of Cinder.
+All previz and the main app are linked in Circumstellar.sln, so go crazy.

 **"Accretion Disk" first pass 2016.01.08**
 ![Alt text](/content/doc/circumstellar_2016_01_08.png?raw=true "Optional Title")